Touffy/JSSCxml/README.md

 You can't `<send>` or receive remote events (of any type) with I/O Processors, but you can already use the included custom `<fetch>` element to get similar results in a client-server fashion.

-JSSC does not yet support `<invoke>`, nor, as mentionned above, sending SCXML events over HTTP.
-Support is planned for listening for remote events (from predefined hosts).
+`<invoke>` is now being implemented (no events or data sharing yet) and, as mentionned above, you can't send SCXML events over HTTP.
+Support is planned for listening for remote events (from predefined hosts) with the EventSource protocol built-in.

 Current Features: